10 Reasons To Avoid Store Credit Cards

 What Is a Store Credit Card?

-Store credit cards are a type of credit card issued by retailers, department stores, or even gas stations.
+Store credit cards are a type of credit card that retailers, department stores, or even gas stations issue.
 They're typically designed to encourage customer loyalty and increase spending within a specific store or retail brand.
 These cards come with various features that can include discounts on purchases, exclusive offers, and rewards programs.
 Store credit cards can be categorized into two main types: closed-loop and open-loop.

 Why You Might Want a Store Credit Card